-CORRECTED-METALS-Copper eases on soft China data ahead of G20 meeting
+METALS-Copper steady as all eyes turn to G20 meeting

 Aluminium in London and on the Shanghai Futures Exchange (ShFE) was on track for its third straight month of declines.

+TRADE DEAL: U.S. President Donald Trump, Canadian Prime Minister Justin Trudeau and Mexico President Enrique Pena Nieto signed a new trade agreement on Friday known as the United States-Mexico-Canada Agreement (USMCA).

-CHALCO SUPPLY CUTS: Aluminum Corp of China Ltd, 2600.HK, known as Chalco, is cutting output 470,000 tonnes or 12 percent of its output as Chinese aluminium prices sank to a fresh two-year low.
+CHALCO SUPPLY CUTS: Aluminum Corp of China (Chalco) is cutting 470,000 tonnes of annual output, it said on Friday as Chinese aluminium prices sank to a two-year low.

-ALUMINIUM: Norwegian metals maker Norsk Hydro expects global primary aluminium demand growth to slow next year and says it is being impacted “heavily” by an output slowdown at a key alumina plant in Brazil.
+ALUMINIUM: Norwegian metals company Norsk Hydro expects global primary aluminium demand growth to slow next year and says it is being hit hard by a production slowdown at a key alumina plant in Brazil.

-ZINC SPREADS: Falling stocks pushed the premium for cash zinc to the three month price to $101 per tonne, its highest since 1998.
+ZINC SPREADS: Falling stocks pushed the premium for cash zinc over the three month price to $101 a tonne, its highest since 1998.
 CMZN0-3

-STOCKS: Inventories of zinc in LME-monitored warehouses are close to a 10-year-low of 88,600 tonnes.
+STOCKS: Inventories of zinc in LME-monitored warehouses are close to a 10-year low of 88,600 tonnes.
 In warehouses monitored by ShFE, zinc stocks fell 25 percent from last Friday to 26,779 tonnes.
 MZNSTX-TOTAL

 CODELCO: Chile’s Codelco, the world’s largest copper producer, said mine output fell 3 percent in the first nine months of the year as ore grades fell sharply.

-STEEL: The U.S. administration is moving to moderate its steel trade tariffs but countries in Europe and beyond are loath to lower protections for their steelmakers as long as U.S.-China trade tensions prevail.
+STEEL: The United States is moving to moderate its steel trade tariffs but countries in Europe and beyond are wary of reducing protection for their steelmakers while U.S.-China trade tensions prevail.

-Additional reporting by Tom Daly; editing by Louise Heavens
+Additional reporting by Tom Daly Editing by Louise Heavens and David Goodman